|

 Experience in vegetable growing under greenhouse

-Vegetable adapted to cold climate, sowing date, pest control since 1999
+Vegetable adapted to cold climate, sowing date, pest control since 1999- Implementation

 More than 600 solar greenhouse are implementated in Western Indian Himalaya including 10 commercial greenhouses.
-It is awared by Asdhen Awards for sustainable energy 2009
+It is awared by Asdhen Awards for sustainable energy 2009- Publication

 Running, construction, methodological guides and documentary film for decisions makers, technician and farmers in English, Ladakhi, Urdu, Hindi, Russian, Tajik and Kygriz